butopen/butopen.com/src/blog/001-design-of-ssonext/index.md

 ---
-title: How to design a Single Sign On Open Source Service - Starting from People
+title: How to design a Single Sign-On Open Source Service - Starting from People
 description: We will see the first step taken when designing a new service for developers.
 We will think about how developers will use it, what's the fastest way on the front-end, what the back-end will need
 layout: layouts/post
 permalink: /blog/designing-an-open-source-single-sign-on-service-ssonext/